codetaylor/artisan-worktables-1.12/docs/slotlocking.md

 When an item is removed from a locked slot, the slot will remember the item that used to be in it.

-* Shift + click a stack of items to evenly distribute that stack amongst all locked slots that match
+* Shift + click a stack of items to evenly distribute that stack between all locked slots that match
-* Evenly distribute items inserted via capability amongst all locked slots that match
+* Evenly distribute items inserted via capability between all locked slots that match